Welcome, Seeker of Forbidden Knowledge, to Sunday's puzzle, week 42 of the year 2025. (Simpler puzzle) and (Harder puzzle)

 ---|---|---|

-The murderer was the Lighthouse Keeper, using the Coil of Rope, at the Warehouse Row .
+The murderer was the Lighthouse Keeper, using the Brine-Soaked Grimoire, at the Widow's Point Lighthouse .

 All the suspect's details: